open/close all folders

 - Nostalgia is an alternate history role-playing game set in the 19th century.
 It involves a great deal of travel via airship and common steampunk character types like British adventures and sky pirates, but also uses fantasy themes like magic and dungeon crawling.

-- Fallen London is set in a Victorian London ruled by a shadowy cabal of nonhuman entities and full of things like devils, golems, and talking rats.
+- Fallen London and its spinoff Sunless Sea are set in a Victorian London ruled by a shadowy cabal of nonhuman entities and full of things like devils, golems, and talking rats.